COLLEGE OF SOUTHERN NEVADA

 Required Text: Financial Accounting by Weygandt, Kimmel, Kieso.
 College of Southern Nevada edition. (photo of rock climber on cover) ISBN: 978-1-118-74296-9 Publisher: Wiley

-Other Materials: mechanical pencil, eraser, pen, ledger paper, Texas Instruments BA II plus
+Other Materials: mechanical pencil, eraser, pen, Texas Instruments BA II plus

 financial calculator or Apple iPhone (Texas Instrument BA II plus app),